freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 detect unitialized pointers.
 There is also a simple W^X paging requests detection available from most of sanitizers.

 Also libFuzzer support finally had been possible.
-Basically, it allows to test code with random values from corpus inputs.
+It allows code to be tested with random values from corpus inputs.
 Mutation and combination algorithms of those random inputs can be overwritten.
 Can also be used in addition to ubsan, asan, msan and so on.